-HSUHK has five Schools, namely School of Business, School of Communication, School of Decision Sciences, School of Humanities and Social Science, and School of Translation and Foreign Languages, with over 6,700 students and over 200 academic staff members.
+HSUHK has five Schools, namely School of Business, School of Communication, School of Decision Sciences, School of Humanities and Social Science, and School of Translation and Foreign Languages, with around 6,700 full-time students and over 210 full-time academic staff members.
 The University offers a wide range of 4-year bachelor's (honours) degree programmes and master's degree programmes.
 All these programmes were accredited by the Hong Kong Council for Accreditation of Academic and Vocational Qualifications (HKCAAVQ) and recognised by the Governments of the HKSAR, Mainland China and Taiwan.